 Some people can drink alcohol regularly and remain social drinkers without any problems developing.
 Others may have periods in their lives when they drink heavily, such as during their college years, yet when they decide to stop drinking they are able to do so without much trouble.
 However, many others who attempt to cut down or stop drinking on their own find they are unable to do so despite their strongest efforts.
 Often this unsuccessful struggle to quit persists despite the negative consequences they are experiencing, such as the inability to fulfill major role obligations, neglecting responsibilities, social rejection, the loss of important relationships, and decreased productivity at school or work.

 Perhaps you’ve experienced some of these difficulties or have noticed additional problems, such as frequent arguments with family members about your alcohol use and inability to quit.
 Or you’ve been having associated feelings of guilt, shame, or remorse.
 These hardships and others may have caused you to feel as if you are isolated and alone.
 However, you don’t have to feel this way any longer.
-At Cascade, our caring staff members are here to help.
+At our alcohol addiction treatment near Seattle, our caring staff members are here to help.

 Why Seek Treatment for Alcohol Abuse at Cascade

 Use of alcohol is legal and condoned within limits in our society.
 We are exposed to it at formal and informal gatherings and events throughout our lives and it is part of our culture to use alcohol to celebrate, providing it with a positive veneer.
 Alcohol use is even accepted as a coping strategy to help us relax after a hard day or harrowing experience.
 These realities make it easy to drink alcohol, and despite increasing frequency and amounts consumed, they enable us to overlook the fact that we may have developed a problem until it is too late to stop an addiction from developing.